 San Diego, CA, September 07, 2013 --(PR.com

-)-- Jean Cui, Associate Research Fellow of Oncology Medicinal Chemistry at Pfizer will give a presentation on “Lessons from PF-04254644, an Inhibitor of Receptor Tyrosine Kinase c-Met with High Protein Kinase Selectivity, but Broad Phosphodiesterase Family Inhibition Leading to Myocardial Degeneration in Rats” at the 2nd Protein Kinases & Drug Design Conference to be held in San Diego, CA on October 24-25, 2013 by GTC.
+)-- Lixin Qiao, Principal Scientist at Celgene will give a presentation on “Discovery of an Irreversible PI3Ka-specific Inhibitor” at the 2nd Protein Kinases & Drug Design Conference to be held in San Diego, CA on October 24-25, 2013 by GTC.

 Kinases, key drivers of malignant transformation and major contributors to a variety of other human pathologies, have emerged as some of the most exciting targets in drug discovery.
 However, with initial well documented success stories came realization that many hurdles lie in the path of successful development of new drugs, targeting kinase signaling.
 GTC’s 2nd Protein Kinases & Drug Design Conference will bring together speakers representing world leading academic centers and pharmaceutical companies to discuss how to overcome the many hurdles and answer exciting key questions.